jpemartins/jpemartins.github.io/content/resume.md

 <li>Contributed to <a href="https://github.com/kohler/click/pull/118"><b>Click</b></a> modular router framework by adding a MiniOS driver.</li>

 <li>Presented in top conferences (developer-oriented and research) from Xen Summit '13, FOSDEM '14 and USENIX NSDI '14 earlier this year.
-The source code was recently made opensource as part of this project (https://cnp.neclab.eu).</li>
+The source code was made opensource as part of this project (http://cnp.neclab.eu).</li>
 </ul>
 </p>